HaleyyT/text-editor/README.md

 # Concurrent FIFO Text Editor in C

-This project is now a concurrent client/server markdown editor built around:
+This project is a concurrent client-server markdown editor built with:

 - A signal-based handshake so clients can request a session from the server.
 - Per-client FIFO channels for isolated client-to-server and server-to-client traffic.